quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 index: true
 ---

-In a recent [paper](https://www.digitalhumanitiescooperation.de/wp-content/uploads/2018/12/p07_krautter_et_al.pdf) (text in German), we investigated, how protagonists and title figures can be detected in German plays and which features are important for a machine learning model in order to conduct this classification.
-This post can be seen as a supplement to the paper.
+In a recent [paper](https://www.digitalhumanitiescooperation.de/wp-content/uploads/2018/12/p07_krautter_et_al.pdf) (text in German), we investigated how protagonists and title figures can be detected in German plays and which features are important for a machine learning model in order to conduct the classification.
+This post can be seen as a supplement to this paper.

 <!--more-->
 ## Table of contents